1. 705. 304. 6246

 Proteus-associated UTIs are difficult to treat, and the bacterium persists due to complications associated with this type of infection, including bladder and kidney stone formation (urolithiasis) that can lead to the obstruction of catheters and the urinary tract.

 Flushing of the urinary system minimizes the possibility of infection.
-Because you lose the sensation to urinate, your bladder can fill beyond typical capacity.
+Because you lose the sensation to urinate since the link between the brain and the nerves controlling the bowels and bladder is damaged, your bladder can fill beyond typical capacity.
 But your bladder may not empty fully.
-This is called urinary retention and various symptoms may appear such as:
+This is called urinary retention - an inability to completely empty the bladder - and various symptoms may appear such as:

 This condition, especially for those who cannot experience pain, may lead autonomic dysreflexia.
 This syndrome characterized by such symptoms as:

 Autonomic dysreflexia is more common in people with spinal cord injury that involves the thoracic nerves of the spine or above (T6 or above).

 The constant flushing of the urinary bladder is imperative for all people with spinal cord injuries.
 There are many medical management procedures to empty bladder contents and avoid urinary tract infections.

 Indwelling urinary catheters are standard medical devices utilized to relieve urinary retention and urinary incontinence.
 Of the almost 100 million catheters that are sold annually worldwide, one-quarter of them are sold in the United States.